pydata/patsy/doc/expert-model-specification.rst

 code to construct our design matrices directly, just like we did in the old days.
-Since this is supported directly by :func:`dmatrix` and :func:`dmatrices`, it also works with any third-party library functions that use Charlton internally.
+Since this is supported directly by :func:`dmatrix` and :func:`dmatrices`, it also works with any third-party library functions that use Patsy internally.
 Just pass in an array_like or a tuple ``(y_array_like, X_array_like)`` in place of the formula.

 .. ipython:: python

-   from charlton import dmatrix
+   from patsy import dmatrix
    X = [[1, 10], [1, 20], [1, -2]]
    dmatrix(X)

-By using a :class:`DesignMatrix` with :class:`DesignInfo` attached, we can also specify custom names for our custom matrix (or even term slices and so forth), so that we still get the nice output and such that Charlton would otherwise provide:
+By using a :class:`DesignMatrix` with :class:`DesignInfo` attached, we can also specify custom names for our custom matrix (or even term slices and so forth), so that we still get the nice output and such that Patsy would otherwise provide:

 .. ipython:: python

-   from charlton import DesignMatrix, DesignInfo design_info = DesignInfo(["Intercept!", "Not intercept!"])
+   from patsy import DesignMatrix, DesignInfo design_info = DesignInfo(["Intercept!", "Not intercept!"])
    X_dm = DesignMatrix(X, design_info)
    dmatrix(X_dm)